Nashik Road

 Nashik Road (sometimes referred to as Nasik Road) is a suburb of Nashik that contains the city's railway station.
 The name 'Nashik Road' was originally used for the town surrounding the station (about 8 km or 5 miles southwest from the heart of Nashik city) and parts of the adjoining Deolali village, but has been administratively merged with the Nashik Municipal Corporation since the year 1984.
 Nashik Road is one of the fastest growing suburbs of the area, with almost 575,000 residents.

-Geography

-Nashik Road is a developing suburb of Nashik.
-The district has hotels and restaurants.

-Among the district's major residential areas are Dattamandir, Andhashala, Gandharvanagari, Shikhrewadi, Jailroad, Gaykhe Mala, Jai Bhavani Road, and Upanagar.
-Shirdi, known as the home of Sai Baba, is near Nashik Road.

-Infrastructure

-The area is also known for its plethora of hospitals and financial institutions such as Business co-op Bank, The Nashik Road Deolali Vyapari Sahakari Bank Ltd., SBI and the ICICI Bank.

 Transport

 Road

 The Mumbai-Agra Highway (NH3), Nashik-Pune Highway (NH 50), Peth Road, Wani Road, Bhagur-Nashik Road (Lam road), and Jail Road are among the major roads in the city, alongside residential and commercial neighborhoods.
 The first road overpass of the city (named 'Swatantryaveer Vinayak Damodar Savarkar flyover') is Nashik Road and goes over the NH 50.

 Railway

 Nashik Road railway station was built by Bhagwant Singh Kapoor's local construction company.
 This railway station is an important stop on the Mumbai-Bhusawal-Delhi and Mumbai-Bhusawal-Nagpur-Kolkata Central Railway routes.
 Heavy passenger traffic is a daily feature of the sector.
 In 2017, the government of Maharashtra and the Ministry of Railways unveiled a joint venture to construct a 248-km track to enable train service between Nashik Road and Pune.
 Similarly, the Rajya Rani Express train started running from Nashik to Mumbai in 2011.